benronk/batch-process-videos/README.md

 Returns all of the file types in the target path (hardcoded in the script).
 Output looks like:
 `extensions: [".mkv", ".mp4", ".jpg", ".srt", ".avi", ".txt", ".m4v", ".part", ".3gp", ".BUP", ".IFO", ".VOB", ".json", ".xml", ".ISO", ".divx", ".rar", ".mpg", ".mp3", ".docx"]`

+## move-em-all

+Moves files from one place to another.
+I used this once for something.
+It's kinda pointless but i wanted it to stick around if I ever used it again.